pganalyze/pganalyze-docs/install/amazon_rds/02_create_monitoring_user.md

 backlink_title: 'Installation Guide (Amazon RDS)'
 ---

-For additional security, we recommend creating a separate monitoring user on your PostgreSQL database for pganalyze.
+We recommend creating a separate monitoring user on your PostgreSQL database for pganalyze.

 Run the following whilst connected as an RDS superuser, replacing `mypassword` with one of your choosing: